Akhileshpookkuttiyil/SwyftCart/README.md

-# QuickCart - A simple eCommerce website
+# SwyftCart - A simple eCommerce website

-QuickCart is an open-source **Next.js eCommerce frontend** project.
+SwyftCart is an open-source **Next.js eCommerce frontend** project.
 It provides a modern, fast and customizable shopping UI.
 This repo is **frontend only** – contributors can improve the design, add new pages, animations and more.